Satisfactory Academic Progress Standards (SAP)

 Financial Aid Success Plans are required for students on probation who require more than one semester to meet SAP standards.
-Plans are designed to help move a student toward SAP in a specified time frame and may include referral to support services, a reduced course load, scheduled counseling sessions, adjustments to financial assistance.
+Plans are designed to help move a student toward SAP in a specified time frame and may include referral to support services, a reduced course load, adjustments to financial assistance.
 Students who fail to meet SAP standards or to complete the Financial Aid Success Plan are again placed on financial aid suspension.
 Students on probation with success plans are eligible to receive financial aid.

 REPEATED CREDIT HOURS:

 Students may repeat a course as needed to replace a failing grade if the course is needed to complete degree requirements at OCCC.
 A passed course may be repeated once and counted for enrollment if a higher grade is required for degree completion.
 For Federal Student Aid purposes a grade "D" or higher is considered passing.

 Audited courses are not eligible for Federal Student Aid.
 If a course is changed from Credit to Audit, a student will have to repay any Financial Aid that included the Audit course credit hours.

 Students taking courses under a Consortium Agreement, must submit their grades at the end of each semester for use in evaluating SAP.
 Any future financial aid awards will be canceled for failure to submit grades.

 Students who have attended other colleges and universities are required to submit official academic transcripts to the OCCC Records Office.
 The Financial Aid Office must consider all college level credit hours that apply to any OCCC degree or certificate program when evaluating progress.
 Students who have earned an associates, bachelors, masters or doctorate degree must complete a Continued Eligibility appeal to establish their academic plan and the credit hours required for degree completion.